 Car Hire in Split

-Split is Croatia's second-largest city with over 178.000 people living in the city.
+Split is Croatia's second-largest city, with over 178.000 people living in the city.
 Split has a unique setting that makes it one of the most scenic cities in Europe, the dramatic coastal mountains serve as an ideal backdrop for its turquoise waters making Split, unlike any other place you've been before.
 Split is a city that has been on the map for centuries.
-The Romans first put it there when they built their retirement palace, which Emperor Diocletian called home in 400 AD -and it's still an important landmark today!
-Regardless of who else inhabited Split or what empire happened across its great walling walls; no one could conquer this historic town because inside are ancient ruins alongside medieval churches galore as well many trendy shops with stylish bars and boutiques.
+The Romans first put it there when they built their retirement palace, which Emperor Diocletian called home in 400 AD -and it's still a significant landmark today!
+Regardless of who else inhabited Split or what empire happened across its great walling walls, no one could conquer this historic town because there are ancient ruins alongside medieval churches galore and many trendy shops with stylish bars and boutiques.

 Split is located on the eastern shores of the Adriatic Sea, at the foot of Mount Biokovo (1862 ft).
 The promontory on which the city is situated separates the Kvarner Gulf from the northern shore of Split Bay.
 Split has a humid subtropical climate with hot summers and mild winters.
 The annual average temperature is around 13°C, making it one of the world's warmest cities in the October to May period, but still far below other places in regions like the Mediterranean and even North America.